 Veterans Legal Services Clinic

-At this time, the clinic is not accepting new cases.
-If you would like to apply for placement with a volunteer attorney, please click the link below or contact us at (501) 916-5404 to request an application form.
-Please understand that completing this form does not guarantee that the clinic can take your case.
+Please understand that completing an application for our services does not guarantee that the clinic can take your case.
 Therefore, you must continue to attend all court dates and meet all VA-imposed deadlines and other responsibilities while we are reviewing your completed form.

 Our Services